angular/components/guides/customizing-component-styles.md

 ### Styling concepts

-There are 4 questions to keep in mind while customizing the styles of Angular Material
+There are several questions to keep in mind while customizing the styles of Angular Material
 components:

 1. Are your styles encapsulated?